 The Top 14 Yorkshire Castles to Visit

 We’ve ordered our recommended castles to visit in Yorkshire alphabetically to make them easier to find, but you can also use our table of contents to discover your favorite Yorkshire Castle.

 Bolton Castle is the first of our castles in the Yorkshire Dales.
 The castle at Bolton was begun in 1379 by the Lord Chancellor to Richard II.
 Bolton Castle has been a prison to Mary Queen of Scots and it’s also been besieged by Parliament during the English Civil War.
-The castle at Bolton is quite simply a stunningly complete mediaeval castle.
+The castle at Bolton is quite simply a stunningly complete medieval castle.

 Bolton Castle is Grade II listed and is located inside the Yorkshire Dales National Park.
 There’s a medieval garden, herb garden, vineyard, rose gardens, bowling green and a maze here too.